Frisco Truck Accident Lawyers

 Negligence by Truckers, Trucking Companies, and Cargo Loaders in Trucking Crashes

-Trucks can be notoriously dangerous on the road.
-Their weight, payload size, overall size, and handling ability make them exceedingly precarious when they are not being operated with the driver’s full attention and uncompromised ability.
+Trucks can be notoriously dangerous on the road due to their weight, payload size, overall dimensions, and handling characteristics.
+When not operated with the driver’s full attention and unimpaired ability, they become exceedingly hazardous.

-• Driver Fatigue: Limited or off-cycle sleep opportunities, nearly always after long hours, and grueling on-load/offload tasks, contribute to physically and mentally tired drivers.
+• Truck Driver Fatigue: Limited or irregular sleep opportunities, often following long hours and demanding loading/unloading tasks, lead to physically and mentally exhausted drivers.

-• Compromised Visibility: Truck size and load can result in blind spots for the driver or block full visibility for the surrounding cars.
+• Impaired Visibility: The size and load of a truck can create blind spots for the driver and obstruct the view for surrounding vehicles.

-• Mechanical: Before antilock brakes were required, starting in 1997, they were a main cause of tractor trailer accidents, particularly jackknifing.
+• Mechanical Issues: Before antilock brakes became mandatory in 1997, they were a major factor in tractor-trailer accidents, especially jackknifing.

-• Road Conditions: Inclement weather, icy roads, and low visibility are all complicating factors for every vehicle, but most of all with semis, which require much longer amounts of time to stop or change course.
+• Road Conditions: Inclement weather, icy roads, and low visibility complicate driving for all vehicles, but especially for semi-trucks, which need significantly more time to stop or change direction.

 18 wheeler semi-truck crash - Frisco Truck Accident Lawyers